Home » Recipes » Canning and Preserving Recipes » Easy Basic Salsa Recipe for Canning

 • The sense of accomplishment you get from making and canning your own!

-🛒 Ingredient Notes
+Ingredient Notes

 This post contains affiliate links.
 Lana’s Cooking is reader-supported and earns a tiny commission at no extra cost to you when you shop from our links.

-• Tomato Sauce (enriches the tomato flavor)
+• Tomato Sauce – It’s used simply to enrich the tomato flavor.

-• White Vinegar (I prefer white vinegar because it has a more neutral flavor; it’s possible to use apple cider or other vinegars, but the acidity MUST be at least 5%)
+• White Vinegar – I prefer white vinegar because it has a more neutral flavor; it’s possible to use apple cider or other vinegars, but the acidity MUST be at least 5%.

-You’ll find detailed measurements for all ingredients in the printable version of the recipe at the bottom of this post.
+The complete ingredient list with detailed measurements is included in the printable recipe card at the bottom of this post.

-🥫 How to Can Basic Salsa
+How to Can Basic Salsa

 Prepare the Jars and Lids